 - Your temperature will be taken upon arrival.
 Anyone with a temperature above 100.4 F will not be admitted.

-- Appointments will be spaced apart in order to ensure that all surfaces are wiped down in between patients.
+- Appointments will be spaced apart to ensure that all surfaces are wiped down in between patients.

 Procedures for Staff

-- Subject to same screening criteria as patients prior to each workday
+- Same screening criteria as patients prior to each workday

-- Follow social distancing practices at all times except as required for treatment.
+- Social distancing practices at all times except as required for treatment.

 - Wear mask at all times